 I work on the 19th, 20th and Contemporary collections, assisting period curators with research, including enquiries and potential acquisitions.
 I organise displays and give public tours and talks.
 Since joining the Gallery I have curated displays on subjects as diverse as the portrait drawings of Sir Francis Chantrey, the publication of D.H.Lawrence’s novel Lady Chatterley’s Lover , Michael Landy: Art World Portraits, Humphrey Ocean: A handbook of modern life, Suffragettes: Deeds not Words and installations such as Noble and Webster’s taxidermy portrait of Isabella Blow.
 I help to manage the Gallery’s commissioning programme, working with artists and sitters on recent portraits including Shami Chakrabarti by Gillian Wearing and Sir James Dyson by Julian Opie.
-In 2013 I curated Laura Knight Portraits, the first exhibition devoted to this fascinating twentieth-century British artist.
+In 2013 I curated Laura Knight Portraits, the first exhibition devoted to portraits by this fascinating twentieth-century British artist.

 I studied History of Art at the University of Bristol and before my appointment as Assistant Curator at the National Portrait Gallery in 2005 I worked as museum assistant at the Wallace Collection and documentation officer at the Holburne Museum in Bath.
 In 2007, whilst working at the Gallery, I undertook a part-time masters degree in English Literature: Life-Writing at King’s College, focussing on the relationship between forms of biography/autobiography and portraiture.